TonPlaygramBot/TonPlaygramWebApp/README.md

 4. **Verify the deployment** on TonScan or with `tonos-cli account <address>` to confirm the contract state is active.
 Test a small claim using `npm run claim-test` and check that the wallet emits a `send_jettons` transfer.

+## 3D Billiards Games

+Snooker, Nine Ball, UK Eight Ball, and American Billiards now share the same underlying Three.js helpers and camera rig.
+This keeps table geometry, materials, and cue handling consistent across all four experiences.

+### Shared geometry helpers

+* Geometry helpers that clip chrome plates, generate pocket cuts, and scale notch meshes live in `webapp/src/components/billiards/geometry.js`.
+* Both `PoolRoyale.jsx` (all pool variants) and `Snooker.jsx` import these helpers instead of duplicating the math.
+Update this module when adjusting pocket outlines or rail trims so every game stays in sync.

+### Cue camera rig

+* `MobilePortraitCameraRig` from `webapp/src/pages/Games/simpleOrbitCamera.ts`
+  is now instantiated in Snooker as well as the pool variants.
+The rig always frames the cloth on portrait mobile screens, performs smooth auto-zoom, and keeps the cue view within the configured safety margins.
+* When you tweak table scale, remember to call `mobileCameraRigRef.current.setTableDimensions(width, height)` so the rig can recompute its fit.
+* Drag and pinch gestures continue to work through the existing handlers; the rig simply updates the camera position each frame.

+### Texture and asset checklist

+* Wood grains and cloth textures are procedurally generated at runtime.
+  Confirm they appear by running `npm --prefix webapp run dev` and loading a billiards game – there should be no console warnings about missing canvas contexts or texture uploads.
+* The wood presets and cloth overlays are applied via `applyWoodTextures` inside each scene setup.
+If a finish looks incorrect, validate that the material receives the texture returned from `geometry.js` helpers before the table is added to the world.
+* Portrait mode is the default.
+Test on a narrow viewport (≤ 430px wide) to verify that the table, cue, wood rails, and hospitality props are all fully visible and interactable.

 ## License

 This project is licensed under the [MIT License](LICENSE).